ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 Analyzing the trends, Vorwärts generally displayed a more oppositional stance toward the NSDAP.
 This opposition intensified as the party moved closer to seizing power.
 The Schwäbische Merkur showed scores near zero before the takeover.
 However, it remains unclear whether this reflects genuinely neutral reporting, a lack of explicit political positioning, or limitations in the model's ability to detect implicit bias.
 As such, a score around zero should not be interpreted as definitive neutrality.
 After the seizure of power, reporting by the Schwäbische Merkur tended to shift above zero, indicating a possible change in tone or alignment.

-In the case of the Hamburger Abendblatt, the data reveals a more supportive stance toward the NSDAP.
+In the case of the Hamburger Tageblatt, the data reveals a more supportive stance toward the NSDAP.
 This positive trend continued until the paper ceased publication in August 1944.

 ## Mapping of Historical Events